Catherine Price

 Expand all >

 Want to take The Power of Fun to the next level?
-Price also offers a hands-on “Funtervention” workshop.
-Offered either as one longer session or two separate sessions (which can be spread out or offered back-to-back), the Funtervention workshop offers participants the chance to “find their fun” thems ...
+CATHERINE PRICE also offers a hands-on 90-minute “Funtervention” workshop, available both in-person and virtually.
+The Funtervention workshop, perfect for off-sites and team-building events, offers participants the chance to “find their fun” themselve ...

 Want to take The Power of Fun to the next level?
-Price also offers a hands-on “Funtervention” workshop.
+CATHERINE PRICE also offers a hands-on 90-minute “Funtervention” workshop, available both in-person and virtually.

-Offered either as one longer session or two separate sessions (which can be spread out or offered back-to-back), the Funtervention workshop offers participants the chance to “find their fun” themselves.
+The Funtervention workshop, perfect for off-sites and team-building events, offers participants the chance to “find their fun” themselves.
 Instead of simply telling participants what she believes fun is, Price will guide them through a personal process of discovery, via small group/partner discussion and a customized printable workbook that she created specifically for the Funtervention workshops.

 Not only will participants leave with a new general definition of fun, but they will better understand what generates fun for them personally, and feel more connected with their colleagues and other attendees in a way that can spark more collaboration and engagement during—and after—the conference.
 They will leave feeling engaged, inspired, and energized, with a personalized, practical plan in hand for how they will begin to prioritize and build more fun into their own lives, at home, at work, and beyond.